juju/docs/src/en/help-oracle.md

 ![Search Ubuntu images](./media/oracle_create-instance-ubuntu-2.png)

-From the point of view of Juju, compatible images are listed below:
+From the point of view of Juju, some images should not be used.
+Juju-compatible images are listed below:

 | Version          | Arch   | Series  |
 |------------------| -------|---------|